stephenfitzsimon/telco_churn_classification/README.md

 # Telco Classification Project

+## Quick Summary of README.md
+- Q: Who is a customer that churns?
+A: Someone on a month-to-month contract, with fiber optic internet, and no additional service.
+- Q: How to prevent churn?
+A: Many churning customers seem to have internet service that is expensive and does not meet their needs; try to save them some money by moving them to other service types or encourage them to take advantage of additional services that are offered by Telco.

+## Contents of README.md:
+1. Introduction
+2. Goals and Deliverables
+3. Initial Hypothesis/Questions
+4. Process
+6. Key Findings
+7. Recommendations
+8. Final take-aways
+9. Appendices
+	a.
+Data Dictionary
+	b.
+Module Descriptions
+	c.
+Reproducing this project

 ## Introduction

 This project explores the Telco data set to determine the variables of customer churn.
 It includes the full data science pipline: acquiring and cleaning the data, exploring and visualizing the data, and finally using a model to predict churn.